matty-jones/rhaco/README.md

-## Installing Lynx
+## Installing Rhaco

 1) Make sure conda is installed and active on your system (miniconda recommended from https://conda.io/miniconda.html)

-2) Make the lynx conda environment using the specified prerequisites: `conda env create -f environment.yml`
+2) Make the rhaco conda environment using the specified prerequisites: `conda env create -f environment.yml`

-3) Activate the new conda environment with: `source activate lynx`
+3) Activate the new conda environment with: `source activate rhaco`

-4) From the lynx root directory install lynx using `pip install -e .`
+4) From the rhaco root directory install rhaco using `pip install -e .`

 ## Included Command-Line Programs

-1) lynx-create-morph: Used to create the initial conditions for the simulation based on several input parameters (`lynx-create-morph -h` for more details)
+1) rhaco-create-morph: Used to create the initial conditions for the simulation based on several input parameters (`rhaco-create-morph -h` for more details)

-2) lynx-run-hoomd: Used to interpret the Foyer forcefields and begin a HOOMD molecular dynamics simulation based on several input parameters (`lynx-run-hoomd -h` for more details)
+2) rhaco-run-hoomd: Used to interpret the Foyer forcefields and begin a HOOMD molecular dynamics simulation based on several input parameters (`rhaco-run-hoomd -h` for more details)

 ## Important Citations